-Looking at individual countries, this month’s global outlook for 2017 showed an upward revision to growth prospects for major economies such as Japan and the United Kingdom.
-The GDP growth forecast for the U.S. also improved from last month on hopes that the new administration will unveil a fiscal stimulus plan and will pursue pro-business policy changes.
+Taking a closer look at individual countries, this month’s global outlook for 2017 showed an upward revision to growth prospects for major economies such as the Eurozone and the United Kingdom.
+The GDP growth forecasts were held stable for major players Japan and the U.S.

-Among the major emerging economies, the economic outlook for Brazil and India deteriorated from last month’s assessment, while China’s GDP growth projection remained stable following Q4’s surprisingly strong result.
-At a regional level, growth prospects for Eastern Europe, Latin America and the Middle East and North Africa deteriorated from last month’s Consensus, while those for ex-Japan Asia and Sub-Saharan Africa were stable.
+Among the major emerging economies, the economic outlooks for Brazil, China, India and Russia were all held stable.
+At a regional level, growth prospects for Eastern Europe and the Middle East and North Africa deteriorated from last month’s Consensus, while those for ex-Japan Asia, Sub-Saharan Africa and Latin America were unchanged.

 JAPAN | Trump’s anti-trade policies threaten Japan’s nascent recovery

-Global inflation came in at 3.4% in 2016, the highest result since 2012.
+Global inflation came in at 3.5% in 2016, the highest result since 2012.
 While low commodity prices kept inflation contained in advanced economies, economic imbalances fueled price pressures in emerging markets.
-This year, the FocusEconomics panel projects that global inflation will rise to 4.4% in 2017, which was revised up by 0.3 percentage points from last month’s Consensus.
-The rise is mainly due to higher energy prices in the wake of a recovery in crude oil prices.
-In 2018, analysts see global inflation moderating slightly to 4.0%.
+This year, the FocusEconomics panel projects that global inflation will rise to 4.4% in 2017, which was unchanged from last month’s Consensus.
+In 2018, analysts see global inflation moderating slightly to 4.1%.

 5 years of Major Economies economic forecasts for more than 30 economic indicators.